DiceDB/dice/docs/src/content/docs/commands/HINCRBY.md

 ## Notes

 - The `HINCRBY` command is a powerful tool for managing counters and numerical values stored in hash fields, making it essential for applications that rely on incremental updates.
+- Please refer to the [HINCRBYFLOAT](/commands/hincrbyfloat) command documentation for more information.